 Swimming Fees.
 Swimming fees cover pool rental costs, coach’s salary, and equipment.

-There are three payment options with 2016 fees listed below.
+There are two payment options with 2016 fees listed below.

 - Annual/monthly/quarterly fee (paid in advance) allows participation in any and all workouts: